matrix-org/matrix-spec-proposals/proposals/2828-restrict-user-ids.md

 [MSC1228](https://github.com/matrix-org/matrix-doc/pull/1228) will eventually
 overhaul the entire user ID system anyway.

+## Potential issues
+Existing users with user IDs outside the historical user ID grammar would be unable to join rooms after this new room version.
+However, there shouldn't be any actual users with such user IDs, as normal registrations have always required usernames to follow the historical grammar.

 ## Unstable prefix
 Implementations can use `net.maunium.msc2828` as the room version until this proposal is added to an official room version.